Chin-x1919/CF-Whatever/README.md

 ## Features
 - CF-Menu™ an basic menu system for basic use
-- CF-Web™ an based system for CF-Browser
+- Cupctl™ an wried system for fill you cup
 - etc

 ---